 Meet our newsroom

-SoCoNews.org is a new news organization, made up of the owners and staff of Sonoma West Publishers, which owns four legacy newspapers: The Healdsburg Tribune (founded 1865), Cloverdale Reveille (founded 1879), Sonoma West Times & News (founded in 1889 as The Sebastopol Times) and Windsor Times (founded in 1987).
+SoCoNews.org is a new news organization born out of four legacy newspapers: The Healdsburg Tribune (founded 1865), Cloverdale Reveille (founded 1879), Sonoma West Times & News (founded in 1889 as The Sebastopol Times) and Windsor Times (founded in 1987).
 Only one of those papers, The Healdsburg Tribune, is still in print, but our news has more readers than ever before, thanks to our strong online presence.
-The newspapers' owners, Rollie Atkinson, a lifelong journalist, and Sarah Bradbury, have decided to gift ownership of the papers to a local nonprofit, Sonoma County Local News Initiative, which was created to preserve local news and journalism in Sonoma Country.
+The newspapers' former owners, Rollie Atkinson, a lifelong journalist, and Sarah Bradbury, gifted ownership of the papers to a local nonprofit, Sonoma County Local News Initiative, which was created to preserve local news and journalism in Sonoma Country.

 Meet our team and then join us by becoming a supporting member of the Local News Initiative.